 Catalog of Record

-Your catalog of record is the catalog that goes in effect at the time you choose your major.
+Your catalog of record is the catalog that goes in effect at the time you choose your program or area of study.
 Here you can download past catalogs in order to find out what requirements are needed to graduate based on your program.

 When students enroll for academic credit at Illinois Central College, their graduation requirements are governed by the catalog in effect at the time of their initial enrollment in their chosen program.
 However, there are a few exceptions: